TyndaleCHRISTIAN SCHOOL

 S.A.L.T.

 The Sound and Lighting Team is a group of students and staff that are enthusiastic and interested in providing sound and lighting support for many events at Tyndale.
 Students receive training on how to use and care for the variety of equipment around the school.
-The S.A.L.T team will participate in many school functions and will also assist with Drama (and other) performances.
+The S.A.L.T team organise all audio sound and lightning, help set the stage for performances and actively involved in the behind the scenes technical aspects of the live performances.
+S.A.L.T are involved in all Music school events.